tq1/tqg-sdk-docs/docs/menus/3-Trigger-Modes.md

   1. Add the protocol to the class declaration.
   2. Implement the the `TQGeoTrackerOnFenceTriggered` method.
-  3. Set the delegate using the `setDelegate` method
+  3. Set the delegate using the `setTriggerDelegate` method

 ### Add Protocol